GSA/piv-guides/pages/locally-trusted-ocsp.md

 ### Windows Clients

-#### Prepare for testing
+#### Prepare for testing <!-- What is being tested? -->

-Testing is carried out using certutil.exe from the command prompt on a Windows client.
-For complete coverage, it is recommended that you test with all Windows versions that are expected to operate in your environment.
+From the Windows Client command line, use the **certutil.exe** to test all Windows versions that will operate in your local area network. <!-- Local area network for OCSP? -->

+  > **Notes:**

-> <i class="icon-info"></i> If you are testing with Windows 10, you may receive "FAILED: 0x80092004 (-2146885628 CRYPT_E_NOT_FOUND)" in spite of of the certificate path apparently validating correctly.
-This appears to be a bug that affects certutil on Windows 10.
-If you experience this issue, it is recommended you test with an additional version of Windows.
-At the time this document was written, Windows 7 and 8.1 were confirmed to not have this issue.
+  >> If you are testing with Windows 10, an apparent bug with **certutil** may occur.
+If it does, you may receive this error: **_FAILED: 0x80092004 (-2146885628 CRYPT_E_NOT_FOUND)_**, even when a certificate path seems to validate correctly.
+If you experience this issue, we suggest that you test an another Windows version.
+As of May 2017, Windows 7 and 8.1 were confirmed to not have this issue.

+  >> If you are using **group policy** to push locally trusted, OCSP settings to Windows Clients, ensure that the updated policy has been applied to each client.

-You will need to have a copy of certificates **issued by** the CAs you have configured in order to test your configuration.
-The test will build a complete certificate path to a trusted root; it is not necessary to test the intermediate CA certificates independently if they are part of a path you test.
+Before you begin, be sure that you have a copy of all certificates **issued by** the CAs you have configured as OCSP Responders <!-- Meaning correct? -->.
+These tests will build a complete certificate path to a trusted root<!-- The Root CA? -->; it is not necessary to test the intermediate CA certificates independently if they are part of your tested path.

-> <i class="icon-info"></i>  If you are using group policy to push locally trusted OCSP settings to clients, ensure the updated policy has been applied to the client

 Before you test, enable CAPI2 logging on your client.
 Open the Event Viewer MMC Snap-in and Navigate to **Applications and Services Logs** / **Microsoft** / **Windows** / **CAPI2** / **Operational**.
 With "Operational" selected, click "Enable Log" in the Actions pane.
 Given the small 1 MB default, you may wish to increase the size of this log by by clicking Properties and updating the maximum log size value.